 The Bottom Line

-Using these best sleep tracking apps is recommended not only to improve your sleep quality but also your overall lifestyle and health.
+Using these best sleep tracking apps is recommended not only to improve your sleep quality but also your overall focus, lifestyle and health.
 In an era where tension is rising and sleep-related disorders are common, technology, if used correctly, can come to your aid.

 Having said that, try to balance your sleep with healthy eating, workouts, minimal stress, and meditation.
 The worst you can do is to consider these apps as a magic wand that will offer an immediate cure for your sleep problems.